smart-data-lake/getting-started/presentation/lecture_notes.md

   }
 ```

 SDLB automatically caches all DataFrames of dataObjects.
-(But not intermediate dataFrames defined in an transformer).
+(But not intermediate dataFrames defined in a transformer).
 Thus, Action A2 uses the DataFrame from memory belonging to table3.
 But table 3 does not need to be re-read, nor recomputed from table1.
-In spark you would write `dataFrame2.cache`.
+In spark, you would write `dataFrame2.cache`.

-However it will still keep the original Spark-Execution DAG, go over it and then realize that some steps are already cached.
+However, it will still keep the original Spark-Execution DAG, go over it and then realize that some steps are already cached.
 When chaining lots of transformations together, Spark's Execution DAG can get very large and this can cause performance issue and weird bugs.
 SDLB allows you to break the DAG into smaller pieces with the option `breakDataFrameLineage=true` set on the desired action.
 ```